uhray/cbax/README.md

 CBAX Library
 ===============

 Cbax is a simple library for creating callback streams that operate like connect middleware.
-It works for callbacks that expect to called with (error, data).
+It works for callbacks that expect to be called with (error, data).

 Install with `npm install cbax@git+ssh://git@github.com:uhray/cbax.git`.